 Have a comment about this post?
 We’d love to hear from you.

-Seema is a practicing clinical and community pharmacist, and continuously looks for opportunities to implement digital health solutions to improve patient care and the clinician experience.
+Seema is a practicing pharmacist, and continuously looks for opportunities to implement digital health solutions to improve patient care and the clinician experience.
 She is the Pharmacist Leader at Canada Health Infoway where she provides clinical expertise and support to a number of Infoway initiatives, including PrescribeIT™.
 Seema graduated from the University of Toronto, and holds certifications in Healthcare Information and Management Systems, Geriatrics and Diabetes.